CodingJedi12/CodingJedi12/README.md

 ### Hi there 👋
+My name is Kyler Marquis.
+I am currently a software engineer, but I previously played baseball at the collegiate level.
+Whether it is baseball or coding, everyone has their individual task to conquer, and I am excited to conquer any task placed in front of me!

+## Technologies I know 💻
+- HTML5
+- CSS3
+- JavaScript
+- jQuery
+- EJS

+## More About Me 👨‍💻⚾️
+- ⚙️ Enrolled at General Assembly
+- 🧠 B.S. in Psychology
+- 🍌 Ex Savannah Bananas Baseball Player
 <!--
 **CodingJedi12/CodingJedi12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.